aerospike/aerospike-client-python/doc/aerospike.rst

 .. py:function:: client(config)

-    Creates a new instance of the :class:`Client` class.
+    Creates a new instance of the :class:`Client` class and immediately connects to the cluster.

-    This client can connect to the cluster and perform operations on the database.
     See :ref:`client` for more details.

     Internally, this is a wrapper function which calls the constructor for the :class:`Client` class.